Skip to main content

 Monthly market summary - Market returns

-Source: Quilter and Morningstar as at 30 September 2025.
-Total return, percentage growth over period 30 June 2025 to 30 September 2025.
+Source: Quilter and Factset as at 31 December 2025.
+Total return, percentage growth over period 30 September 2025 to 31 December 2025.
 The performance shown for each equity market is represented by the appropriate MSCI Index.
 US Treasuries are represented by the ICE BofA US Treasury (GBP Hedged) Index, gilts by the ICE BofA UK Gilt Index, global corporate bonds by the Bloomberg Global Aggregate Corporate (GBP Hedged) Index, and sterling corporate bonds by the ICE BofA Sterling Corporate Index.

 Important Information